 Personal opinion has its limitations.
 As the maxim goes, De gustibus non est disputandum—There’s no accounting for taste.
-However, it is interesting to note that there has been positive aesthetic opinion about the alto trombone (its benefits, sound, etc.) from a wide range of respected musicians and commentators.
+And, of course, any person making a historical argument with their own personal taste as a premise is falling prey to an error in logic.
+Nonetheless, it is interesting to note that there has been positive aesthetic opinion about the alto trombone (its benefits, sound, etc.) from a wide range of respected musicians and commentators.
 Below is a sampling of quotations, arranged chronologically.
 For sources see the Alto Timeline Bibliography.

 1829—Salzburg, Austria: British musician and publisher Vincent Novello attends Mass at the Salzburg Cathedral.
 The trombones, which include a full complement of alto, tenor, and bass, receive special praise and are the only wind instruments present in Novello’s detailed account of the ensemble: “The Orchestra was placed in the right-hand Gallery near the Altar against one of the large Pillars which support the Dome.
 It consisted of two first Violins, a second Violin, Tenor [viola] and Double Bass (no Violoncello), three trombones (alto, tenor and bass), and the Organ….The best performers were the three trombone players, who produced a fine tone and added much grandeur to the general effect” (Novello 303-4).